 Chemotherapy

-Kang et al[12] demonstrated that lncRNA PART1, as a competitive endogenous RNA, regulated and transported by exosomes, took part in the formation of drug resistance in ESCC patients via the STAT1-lncRNA PART-Bcl-2 pathway by applying the gefitinib drug-resistant cell line.
-So, we may think PART1 level of exosomes as a promising diagnostic serological biomarker to evaluate the clinical benefits of gefitinib therapy in ESCC patients.
+Kang et al[15] demonstrated that long non-coding RNA PART1, as a competitive endogenous RNA, regulated and transported by exosomes, took part in the formation of drug resistance in ESCC patients via the STAT1-long non-coding RNA PART-Bcl-2 pathway in a gefitinib drug-resistant cell line.
+We hypothesize that the level of PART1 in exosomes is a promising diagnostic serological biomarker to evaluate the clinical benefits of gefitinib therapy in ESCC patients.

 Radiation therapy

-Radiotherapy is one of the main treatment methods for esophageal cancer.
-Several studies have shown that exosomes derived from the exposed cells in the microenvironment could increase the curative effect of radiotherapy through the bystander effect and abscopal effect[59-62].
-For example, exosomes derived from mesenchymal stem cells (MSCs) are determinant in enhancing radiation effects in the metastatic spread of melanoma cells.
-More often than not the reason might be that exosome-derived factors could be involved in the bystander and abscopal effects when combining radiotherapy with MSCs[63].
-Recently, Bruton et al[64] presented an unusual case of the abscopal effect in EA with distant metastasis.
+Radiotherapy is one of the main treatment methods for EC.
+Several studies have shown that exosomes derived from the exposed cells in the microenvironment could increase the curative effect of radiotherapy through the bystander effect and abscopal effect[58-61].
+For example, exosomes derived from mesenchymal stem cells are the main determinant in enhancing radiation effects in the metastatic spread of melanoma cells.
+More often than not the reason might be that exosome-derived factors could be involved in the bystander and abscopal effects when combining radiotherapy with mesenchymal stem cells[62].
+Recently, Bruton et al[63] presented an unusual case of the abscopal effect in EA with distant metastasis.
 After palliative radiation therapy to this patient, they observed a complete response of the irradiated tissues, the primary tumor and adjacent lymph nodes, as well as non-irradiated distant lymph nodes.
 One year later, the patient is still cancer-free.
-This case leaves us an important inspiration: advanced understanding of the abscopal effect of radiation therapy may raise the effect of EA and improve patients outcome.
+This case inspires the hope that advanced understanding of the abscopal effect of radiation therapy increases the effect of EA and improves patient outcomes.

 Immunological therapy

-An in vitro study[65] revealed that immunotherapy which was based on dendritic cell could generate monocyte-derived dendritic cells (moDcs) and the moDcs were powerful enough to induce cytotoxic T lymphocytes (ctls).
-Advanced study demonstrated that SART1 peptide-specific ctls could be also induced by moDcs-derived exosomes which had the antigen presenting ability.
-Inference therefore, exosomes may play a potent part in the immunotherapy of esophageal cancer.
+An in vitro study[64] revealed that immunotherapy, which was based on dendritic cells, could generate monocyte-derived dendritic cells (moDcs).
+The moDcs were powerful enough to induce cytotoxic T lymphocytes.
+Advanced study demonstrated that SART1 peptide-specific cytotoxic T lymphocytes could be induced by moDcs-derived exosomes, which had antigen presenting ability.
+Therefore, exosomes may play a potent part in the immunotherapy of EC.

 Targeted therapy

-Targeted therapy, also known as "bio-missile", is a treatment for established cancer-causing sites at the cellular and molecular level.
-As is well known, exosomes are cell-derived natural nanometric vesicles, widely existed in body fluids and participate in the processes of many diseases, including tumor.
-There are following advantages of exosome-based nanometric vehicles: non-toxic, safe, non-immunogenic and they could be also programmed to have strong delivery capacity and targeting specificity.
-Therefore, some scholars proposed to make exosome as a biological carrier to deliver anti-cancer drugs and genes for cancer stem cells targeted therapy[66,67].
-Bose et al[67] found that carrying of anti-miR-21 could inhibit the overexpression of endogenous oncogenic miR-21 in tumor cells.
-Exosome-mediated anti-miR-21 delivery attenuates doxorubicin (DOX) resistance in breast cancer cells, this makes the killing-cell efficiency of DOX three times higher than that with DOX alone.
-What’s more, they also verified the biodistribution in vivo and tumor specific accumulation of anti-miR-21 loaded TEV-GIONs (gold-iron oxide nanoparticles) and its theranostic property.
-In summary, Exosomes are expected to be used as targeted therapeutic vectors for various cancers, including esophageal cancer in the near future.
+Targeted therapy, also known as bio-missile, is a treatment for established cancer-causing sites at the cellular and molecular level.
+As is well known, exosomes are cell-derived natural nanometric vesicles, widely existing in body fluids and participate in the processes of many diseases, including cancer.
+There are many advantages of exosome-based nanometric vehicles: non-toxic, safe, non-immunogenic and programmable to have a strong delivery capacity and targeting specificity.
+Therefore, some scholars proposed to make exosomes a biological carrier to deliver anti-cancer drugs and genes for cancer stem cell-targeted therapy[65,66].
+Bose et al[66] found that delivery of anti-miR-21 could inhibit the overexpression of endogenous oncogenic miR-21 in tumor cells.
+Exosome-mediated anti-miR-21 delivery attenuates doxorubicin resistance in breast cancer cells.
+This makes the killing-cell efficiency of doxorubicin three times higher than that with doxorubicin alone.
+They also verified the biodistribution in vivo, tumor specific accumulation of anti-miR-21 loaded TEV-GIONs (gold-iron oxide nanoparticles) and its theranostic property.
+In summary, exosomes are expected to be used as targeted therapeutic vectors for various cancers, including EC in the near future.

 OTHER ROLES OF EXOSOME IN ESOPHAGEAL CANCER